 Four ways to pray in light of coronavirus (COVID-19).

-The coronavirus (COVID-19) is now spreading globally, but has had a significant impact on our ministries and centres in East Asia and around the world.
+The coronavirus (COVID-19) is having a significant impact on our ministries and centres in East Asia and around the world.

 The impacts of the virus have been felt around the globe.
 (You can find live data and graphics from the Center for Systems Science and Engineering at John Hopkins University, who are tracking the outbreak).